Near-One/near-plugins/examples/ownable_base/README.md

-# Example using Ownable plugin
+# Example of using Ownable plugin

 Basic access control mechanism that allows only an authorized account id to call certain methods.
 Note this account id can belong either to a regular user, or it could be a contract (a DAO for example).